machingclee/machingclee.github.io/static/media/189-aws-fargate.65a57dc9.md

 - **Task Definition.** Define which image to use, define how much resources (vCPU, memory, etc) should be allocated to the task.

-- **Task.** It is the most basic building blocks in Fargate, they are instances of **Task Definition**.
+- **Task.** It is the most basic building blocks in Fargate, they are **_instances_** of Task Definition.

 - **Service.** It is a system that **_ensures_** _X_ amount of tasks are up and running.

 When we have containerized an application, we can readily deploy it on cloud using ECS Fargate!

-Fargate is designed to work with load-balancer.
-Make sure to have one before proceding.
+Fargate is designed to work with load balancer.
+Make sure to have one before proceeding.

 #### Procedures to Create an ECS Fargate Service/Task